awans/awans-org/content/project/2014-03-24-pixelsorting.md

 Roughly, the idea is to scan through the image column by column or row by row and look for contiguous runs of pixels above some brightness threshold.
 Upon finding a run, the pixels are sorted by brightness.
 Playing with different versions of brightness and different thresholds can produce some interesting results.

 I wound up writing a short convenience wrapper to pixelsort a whole directory of images at once at a variety of brightness thresholds.
-You can see some of my favorites [here](https://plus.google.com/+AndrewWansley/posts/e2fq5LDxRtL) or [here](https://plus.google.com/+AndrewWansley/posts/TkrdwDRFHYp).